 In previous years, the NY State Senate was able to pass a similar bill by a large margin, however, it became bogged down and eventually pulled by the state house because of confusing over skill-based verses luck-based gambling.
 This year the sponsor of the Senate bill has gone through great lengths to clarify the bill to his house counterparts. so it appears the bill is likely to become law.

-The bill is unique from bills from other states in that it allows any business with an existing gambling licence to provide online poker games.
-In other states, land based casinos have successfully made the case that only casinos, and not small businesses have the ability to fairly operate online gambling.
+The bill is unique from bills from other states in that it allows any business with an existing gambling license to provide online poker games.
+In other states, land-based casinos have successfully made the case that only casinos, and not small businesses have the ability to fairly operate online gambling.

 Expectations are that the bill will become law later this fall and the bill includes an instant upgrade to any business already owning a license for gambling machines.
 For this reason, it is expected that many businesses will be ramping up their services in anticipation of the bill passing.